oriuminc/pantzbot/MYPLANET.md

 Pantzbot is open for anyone at Myplanet to hack on.
-It's pretty hard to break, and as of right now, we're not using it for anything mission critical, so definitely do worry too much about jumping in and adding some plugins.
+It's pretty hard to break, and as of right now, we're not using it for anything mission critical, so definitely don't worry too much about jumping in and adding some plugins.

+### Scripting Hints

 Here are some quick pointers to help orientate you before your first
 contribution: